jano006/todo_application/README.md

 By default, the application uses MySQL.
 Update application.properties with your MySQL credentials (or use Environment variables).
 For testing, it uses H2 in-memory database

+## Docker Configuration:
+The project includes Docker to simplify deployment and setup:
+- **Dockerfile**: Used to containerize the Java Spring application.
+- **Docker Compose**: Manages multi-container deployment, including the application and a MySQL database instance.

 ## Tests
 The project includes both integration tests and unit tests.